Election Judge Qualifications

 Why be an Election Judge

 Election judges must commit the time and energy to training for and then supervising Primary, General and Special Elections.
 The hours on Election Day can be long and the pay (see below) will not make you rich.
 The pride in helping people carry out the most basic right and responsibility of a free society is truly one that cannot be equaled.
-If you think you qualify, please contact the Election Administrator, Paula Buff by E-mail or at (406) 283-2302.
+If you think you qualify, please Email firstname.lastname@example.org or call (406) 283-2302 or 283-2304.
 Become a valued and appreciated member of the Lincoln County Election staff!

 Qualifications of an Election Judge